ma-laforge/MDDatasets.jl/doc/DataHR.md

 As a consequence, it is highly suggested that users use the `DataRS` structure instead of the more simple `DataHR` structure.

 <a name="SampleUsage_DataHR"></a>
-## Usage: Constructing A Hyper-Rectangular Dataset
+## Usage: Constructing a hyper-rectangular dataset

 Assuming input data can be generated using the following: